kiwinet/site-ksia/README.md

 # site-ksia

+# Dependencies

+To build Gluon, several packages need to be installed on the system.
+On a freshly installed Debian Wheezy system the following packages are required:

+    git (to get Gluon and other dependencies) subversion
+    python (Python 3 doesn’t work)
+    build-essential
+    gawk
+    unzip
+    libncurses-dev (actually libncurses5-dev)
+    libz-dev (actually zlib1g-dev)
+    libssl-dev

+# Building the images

 To build Gluon, after checking out the repository change to the source root directory to  perform the following commands: